MultiSafepay/docs/content/my-account/partner-primary-accounts/creating-affiliate-accounts.md

 ## Onboarding and go live

-All affiliates must be [onboarded](/getting-started/go-live/) and sign an agreement with MultiSafepay, containing general terms and conditions.
+All affiliates must be [onboarded](/account/onboarding-process/) and sign an agreement with MultiSafepay, containing general terms and conditions.

-You can also onboard affiliates [via our API](/account/affiliate-onboarding-api/).
+You can also automate onboarding affiliates [via our API](/account/affiliate-onboarding-api/).

 For any questions, affiliates can email <partner@multisafepay.com>